-Medical billing services has more than its share of jargon, but most of it is easy to decipher with a little research and familiarity with medical practices.
+Medical billing services has more than its share of jargon, but most of it is easy to decipher with little research and familiarity with medical practices.
 Entity code errors on claim denials are unfortunately not among the easier mysteries to solve.

 Entities in Medical Billing

 Generally, the definition of an entity is a person or thing with an independent existence—so an individual, a corporation, or a small business would be an entity.
-The same is true for medical billing, where the entity referenced could be the patient, the provider, or even the medical billing service if an outside billing company is used as a third-party biller.
+The same is true for medical billing, where the entity referenced could be the patient, the provider, or even the medical billing service if an outside medical billing company is used as a third-party biller.

 That’s why the subject of “entity” errors is so confusing for medical billers who are trying to sort out the issues with a rejected or denied claim.
 In different sections of the form, a problem with the entity ID or inclusion could be in reference to any one of the various entities involved in the transaction.

 Entity Related Errors in Coding and Claims

 When a claim is rejected or denied, the explanation should give you an indication of which entity is the problem by stating that it is the patient/client, or by what box it is in on the form.
 If it isn’t clear, you will need to contact the payer for clarification.

 Different software may word explanations slightly differently, but the issues that arise are common to all of them.
 The following are a few of the entity code errors you may encounter.